Jean-Baptiste-Garcia/history-trend/README.md

 Usage
 -----
 ### Flux
-Flux compares two consecutive report versions and returns added/removed/identical/modified.
-Array or Object can be compared.
-By default, objects are identified by 'key' property.
+Flux compares two arrays in consecutive versions and returns added/removed/identical/modified.
+By default, objects in Array are identified by 'key' property.

 As an example, we consider history of issues present in a backlog.
 One wants to know which issues have been added / removed.